jamesheald/COIN/README.md

-a                % retention in each context adCovar          % covariance of the posterior of the retention and drift in each context adMu             % mean of the posterior of the retention and drift in each context adSS1            % sufficient statistic for the retention and drift parameters #1 adSS2            % sufficient statistic for the retention and drift parameters #2 b                % bias in each context beta             % global transition distribution betaE            % global emission distribution
+a                % retention in each context adCovar          % covariance of the posterior of the retention and drift in each context adMu             % mean of the posterior of the retention and drift in each context adSS1            % sufficient statistic #1 for the retention and drift parameters in each context adSS2            % sufficient statistic #2 for the retention and drift parameters in each context b                % bias in each context beta             % global transition distribution betaE            % global emission distribution
-bMu              % mean of the posterior of the bias in each context bPredMarg        % bias (marginal distribution, discretised) bSS1             % sufficient statistic for the bias parameter #1 bSS2             % sufficient statistic for the bias parameter #2 bVar             % variance of the posterior of the bias in each context C                % number of instantiated contexts c                % sampled context
+bMu              % mean of the posterior of the bias in each context bPredMarg        % bias (marginal distribution, discretised) bSS1             % sufficient statistic #1 for the bias parameter in each context bSS2             % sufficient statistic #2 for the bias parameter in each context bVar             % variance of the posterior of the bias in each context C                % number of instantiated contexts c                % sampled context